mdsahilhussain/msahilhussain/README.md

 ## Technologies, libraries, and frameworks

-Bootstrap: for building app responsive.

 => React js : for building user interface

 - Lifecycle methods in class components.

-- managing state and props.
+- Managing state and props.

-- windows Storage like localStorage, sessionStorage.
+- Windows Storage like localStorage, sessionStorage.

-- .map method.
+- .map() method.

+=> CSS3 for styling your JSX element and making the website **responsive for all screens**.

-=> React Router Dom: for navigating one page to another page.
+=> React Router Dom for navigating one page to another page.

 => Animate On Scroll (AOS) library use to animate elements as you scroll down and up.

 => EmailJS library use to send emails using only client-side technologies

 ### Installing 💻